Eleanor Bron: Since 1985

 In 2001 and 2002, she appeared in the BBC radio comedy sketch show The Right Time, along with Graeme Garden, Paula Wilcox, Clive Swift, and Neil Innes.
 Another notable radio appearance was in The Further Adventures of Sherlock Holmes in the 2002 episode "The Madness of Colonel Warburton".
 In 2001 she played the great-grandmother in the seven-part ITV series Gypsy Girl, based on books by Elizabeth Arnold.

-In 2006 she narrated the BBC Radio 4 adaptation of the Craig Brown book 1966 and All That.
+In 2006, she narrated the BBC Radio 4 adaptation of the Craig Brown book 1966 and All That.
 Her other voice work includes a recorded tour of Sir John Soane's Museum in London, England.

-In April 2010 Bron, along with Ian McKellen and Brian Cox, appeared in a series of TV advertisements to support Age UK, the charity recently formed from the merger of Age Concern and Help the Aged.
+In April 2010, Bron, along with Ian McKellen and Brian Cox, appeared in a series of TV advertisements to support Age UK, the charity recently formed from the merger of Age Concern and Help the Aged.
 All three actors gave their time free of charge.

-In June 2010 Bron guest-starred in Foyle's War in the episode "The Russian House".
+In June 2010, she guest-starred in Foyle's War in the episode "The Russian House".
 She appeared in the long-running British TV series Midsomer Murders as Lady Isobel DeQuetteville in the episode "The Dark Rider", first aired on ITV1 on 1 February 2012.
 In 2019 she appeared as Maxine in "The Miniature Murders."

-On 25 December 2013 Bron appeared on BBC One in The Tractate Middoth, an adaptation of the M.R.
+On 25 December 2013, Bron appeared on BBC One in The Tractate Middoth, an adaptation of the M.R.
 James ghost story The Tractate Middoth.

-On 25 July 2014 she joined the cast of radio soap The Archers, playing the part of Carol Tregorran.
+On 25 July 2014, she joined the cast of radio soap The Archers, playing the part of Carol Tregorran.

-In November–December 2019 Bron read Salley Vickers's Grandmothers in 10 parts on BBC Radio 4.
+In November–December 2019, Bron read Salley Vickers's Grandmothers in 10 parts on BBC Radio 4.